astropy/astropy/docs/wcs/index.rst

     4. Use one of the following transformation methods:

        - `~astropy.wcs.wcs.WCS.all_pix2world`: Perform all three
-         transformations from pixel to world coordinates.
+         transformations (core WCS, SIP and table lookup distortions) from pixel to world coordinates.

        - `~astropy.wcs.wcs.WCS.wcs_pix2world`: Perform just the core
          WCS transformation from pixel to world coordinates.

        - `~astropy.wcs.wcs.WCS.all_world2pix`: Perform all three
-         transformations from world to pixel coordinates, using an iterative method if necessary.
+         transformations (core WCS, SIP and table lookup distortions) from world to pixel coordinates, using an iterative method if necessary.

        - `~astropy.wcs.wcs.WCS.wcs_world2pix`: Perform just the core
          WCS transformation from world to pixel coordinates.